E-P-T/Homework/UladzimirFiodarau/final_task/README.md

 ```
 http://127.0.0.1:8000/reader/fresh_news/
 ```
 Enter an RSS feed URL and number of news to read to correspondent form fields and press "Read News" button.
+If exception is raised while reading news from URL, message "Couldn't get news from {URL}" will float.

 ### Reading cached news
 News are automatically cached after reading fresh news and can be added to cache with "Add another RSS URL" form on CachedNews page.